vishalsidhoo/My-first-project/README.md

 # My-first-project
-This is my first repository.
+This is my first Git repository.
+Author- Vishal kumar